 It's a sad fact of life that things get broken - and stained-glass is no exception.

-We can usually repair 'leaded' stained-glass, and Tiffany-style glass (where the glass is held in place with copper foil that is then soldered together).
+I can usually repair 'leaded' stained-glass, and Tiffany-style glass (where the glass is held in place with copper foil that is then soldered together).

 There are some cheap 'tiffany-style' lampshades on the market that are made in an unconventional fashion - and are either resin instead of glass, or are glass held in place with resin.
-Both of these styles are very difficult, if not impossible, to repair - but, once we see it, we can tell you very quickly whether your piece is repairable.
+Both of these styles are very difficult, if not impossible, to repair - but, once I see it, I can tell you very quickly whether your piece is repairable.
 If your new 'Tiffany' lampshade came from an online auction site, or a tv shopping channel, then the most cost-effective repair is often to simply buy a replacement shade from the same source.

-Updates and remodelling are a special type of repair - perhaps you have a stained-glass panel that doesn't fit your current window-size - we can usually re-size panels, either making them larger or smaller, so you can continue to enjoy them.
+Updates and remodelling are a special type of repair - perhaps you have a stained-glass panel that doesn't fit your current window-size - I can usually re-size panels, either making them larger or smaller, so you can continue to enjoy them.

 Please feel free to contact us with your enquiry - and we will do our very best to help you.